CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

 To make the most of the HPC resources:

-- resource requests: Always ask for just enough resources for your job.
+- *Resource requests*: Always ask for just enough resources for your job.
 Over-requesting can lead to longer wait times in the queue.
-- job dependencies: Use job dependencies to chain jobs together, ensuring that one job starts only after another has completed.
+- *Job dependencies*: Use job dependencies to chain jobs together, ensuring that one job starts only after another has completed.
 This can be done using the `--dependency` option in the `sbatch` command.
-- job arrays: If you have many similar jobs to run, consider using job arrays.
+- *Job arrays*: If you have many similar jobs to run, consider using job arrays.
 This allows you to submit multiple jobs with a single command, which can save time and reduce the load on the scheduler.
-- monitoring: Use commands like `squeue`, `sinfo`, and `sacct` to monitor your jobs and the state of the cluster.
+- *Monitoring*: Use commands like `squeue`, `sinfo`, and `sacct` to monitor your jobs and the state of the cluster.
 This can help you identify issues and optimize your job submissions.
-- error handling: Always check the output and error files generated by your jobs.
+- *Error handling*: Always check the output and error files generated by your jobs.
 These files can provide valuable information about the success or failure of your job and help you debug any issues that arise.
-- documentation: Familiarize yourself with the documentation for Wolffe and Slurm.
-The [Wolffe Wiki](https://wiki.cdms.westernsydney.edu.au/index.php?title=HPC_documentation) is a great resource for understanding how to use the cluster effectively.
-- **Always check the message of the day**: When you log in, read the message of the day for important announcements or changes to the system.
+- *Always read the message of the day*: When you log in, read the message of the day for important announcements or changes to the system.
-- **Use the `module` command**: Always check which modules are loaded and available.
+- *Use the `module` command*: Always check which modules are loaded and available.
 This can help you avoid conflicts and ensure you have the right software for your job.
-- **Keep your home directory organized**: HPC systems often have limited storage, so keep your home directory tidy and remove unnecessary files regularly.
+- *Keep your home directory organized*: HPC systems often have limited storage, so keep your home directory tidy and remove unnecessary files regularly.
-- **Use version control**: If you're working on code, consider using version control systems like Git to keep track of changes and collaborate with others.
+- *Use version control*: If you're working on code, consider using version control systems like Git to keep track of changes and collaborate with others.
-- **Backup important data**: Regularly back up important data to avoid loss in case of hardware failure or other issues.
+- *Backup important data*: Regularly back up important data to avoid loss in case of hardware failure or other issues.
+The HPC system is not a place for long-term data storage, so consider using external storage solutions for important files.
-- **Be mindful of resource usage**: Avoid running resource-intensive jobs on the login node, as this can disrupt other users.
+- *Be mindful of resource usage*: Avoid running resource-intensive jobs on the login node, as this can disrupt other users.
 Always use `sinteractive` or `sbatch` to run jobs on compute nodes.
-- **Use the `scontrol` command**: This command can be used to view and modify job properties, such as changing the priority of a job or canceling a job.
-- **Learn about job scheduling**: Understanding how the scheduler works can help you optimize your job submissions and reduce wait times in the queue.
+- *Learn about job scheduling*: Understanding how the scheduler works can help you optimize your job submissions and reduce wait times in the queue.
-- **Use `sacct` for job accounting**: This command can be used to view the status and resource usage of completed jobs, which can help you analyze performance and optimize future jobs.
+- *Use `sacct` for job accounting*: This command can be used to view the status and resource usage of completed jobs, which can help you analyze performance and optimize future jobs.
-- **Check the cluster status**: Use `sinfo` to check the status of the cluster and see which nodes are available.
+- *Check the cluster status*: Use `sinfo` to check the status of the cluster and see which nodes are available.
 This can help you choose the best time to submit your jobs.